CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning

 By contrast, the FT and FT+KB models substantially improve performance across all CEFR levels.
-When fine-tuned on the Mixture dataset (Figures~\ref{fig:ft_evp+semcor} and~\ref{fig:ft+kb_evp+semcor}), the FT model attains recall above 70\% for levels A1--B2 and just under 70\% for C2.
-The FT+KB model improves recall further, surpassing 80\% for B1--B2, reaching approximately 91\% for A1, remaining in the high-70\% range for A2 and C2, and around 70\% for C1.
-Moreover, the confusion matrices for these models show that errors are concentrated near the diagonal, indicating that they typically involve adjacent CEFR levels, which minimizes pedagogical disruption.
-Despite these gains, C1 remains a challenging level, and C2 instances are often misclassified as B2.
-This pattern persists even when fine-tuning on the individual EVP or SemCor-CEFR corpora (Figures~\ref{fig:ft_evp} and~\ref{fig:ft_semcor}), suggesting the issue is not an artifact of our annotation method.
-Instead, it likely stems from the CEFR-level distribution in the EVP data and the properties of the fine-tuning process.
-Addressing these residual errors will require further investigation.
+When fine-tuned on the Mixture dataset (Figures~\ref{fig:ft_evp+semcor} and~\ref{fig:ft+kb_evp+semcor}), the FT model achieves recall above 70\% for levels A1--B2 and just below 70\% for C2.
+The FT+KB model further improves recall, exceeding 80\% for B1--B2, reaching approximately 91\% for A1, remaining in the high-70\% range for A2 and C2, and around 70\% for C1.
+The corresponding confusion matrices show that errors are concentrated near the diagonal, meaning that most misclassifications occur between adjacent CEFR levels.
+This pattern reduces potential pedagogical disruption.
+Despite these improvements, C1 remains challenging, and C2 instances are often misclassified as B2.
+This pattern also appears when fine-tuning on the EVP or SemCor-CEFR corpora individually (Figures~\ref{fig:ft_evp} and~\ref{fig:ft_semcor}), suggesting that it is not an artifact of the annotation method.
+Rather, it likely reflects the CEFR-level distribution in the EVP data and characteristics of the fine-tuning process.
+Further investigation is needed to address these residual errors.